W1T0/ba-inf-2023-hp-code/README.md

 ```

 - The results are saved in the folder `./visualization/documents/KGs/`

-- To visualize the results, copy the scans of the documents into the folder `./visualization/documents/scans/` and the transcriptions exported from Transkribus into the folder `./visualization/documents/transcriptions/`
+- To visualize the results:
+  - Copy the scans of the documents into the folder `./visualization/documents/scans/`
+  - Copy the transcriptions exported from Transkribus into the folder `./visualization/documents/transcriptions/`
+  - Add the filenames to the `filechooser` in `files.html`
   - Open the file `files.html` with a local server

 ## flair/ner